What Causes Acne?

 - As the inflamed contents of the now obstructed hair/oil follicle cannot escape, painful nodules can form deep in the skin: nodular acne.

-- Or result in the destruction of the follicle with release or the inflamed contents into the dermis.
+- Or result in the destruction of the follicle with the release of inflamed contents into the dermis.

 Cutibacterium acnes the bacteria are formally known as Propionibacterium acnes – even bacteria can change their name!

 Acne results in dysbiosis in the skin microbiome.
-However, the driving cause is not the bacteria but changes to the skin, which allow the bacteria to overgrow.
+However, the driving cause is not the bacteria but changes to the skin, which allows the bacteria to overgrow.
 The skin environment that allows this to happen is the overstimulation of metabolic pathways (mTORC1).
 How the skin dysbiosis develops – and results in the destructive elements.

 How does diet affect the skin changes that cultivate C. acnes dysbiosis?

 A western diet is high in low GI carbohydrates (sugar, refined and processed grains), dairy and animal protein.
 The high sugar load promotes insulin and insulin-like growth factor (IGF-1), which stimulates the mTORC1 pathway (mTORC1 determines cell proliferation and growth).
-Usually, at puberty, the mTORC1 is activated as it is, after all, a time of growth.
-However, the regular mTORC1 activity is sent into overdrive with an excessively sugar-loaded diet.
+Usually, at puberty, the mTORC1 is activated as it is, after all, a time of change.
+However, regular mTORC1 activity is sent into overdrive with an excessively sugar-loaded diet.